ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Not required but field is available:
 * text: string, if code/question was asked, this is the field it will be placed in.
-* answer: boolean, this is used if the original question was a checkbox.
-* choices: array of objects with field 'text', the answered choices if the original question was a multiple choice one.